 job-constraints-supported (1setOf collection)

-This RECOMMENDED Printer Description attribute lists collections of Job Template attributes and values that are incompatible with one another, likely causing the Printer to reject a Job Creation Request supplying those attributes and values.
+This RECOMMENDED Printer Description attribute lists collections of Job Template attributes and values that are incompatible with one another, likely causing the Printer to reject a Job Creation Operation supplying those attributes and values.
 A supporting Client uses these collections to recognize conflicting options and provide a resolution prior to Job Creation or validation.
 A Printer MUST support this attribute if it supports the “job-resolvers-supported” Printer Description attribute (section 6.5.9).

 Each collection consists of two or more Job Template attributes and values that are constrained by one another, and a “resolver-name (name(MAX))” member attribute that names a matching collection in the Printer's “job-resolvers-supported” Printer Description attribute.
 Multiple collections in this attribute can name the same collection in “job-resolvers-supported”.
 Each Job Template attribute can supply more than one value to reduce the size of this attribute.
 Constraints for the "media-col" Job Template attribute [PWG5100.7] can be incomplete; that is, the "media-col" collection values can contain only those member attributes that contribute to the constraint.